guillermooo/sublime-undocs/source/reference/settings.rst

    `add more dictionaries <http://extensions.services.openoffice.org/en/dictionaries>`_.
 ``fallback_encoding``
    The encoding to use when the encoding can't be determined automatically.
-   ASCII, UTF-8 and UTF-16 (BE and LE) encodings will be automatically detected.
+   ASCII, UTF-8 and UTF-16 encodings will be automatically detected.
 ``default_line_ending``
    Determines what characters to use to designate new lines.
 Valid values:
    ``system`` (OS-dependant), ``windows`` (``CRLF``) and ``unix`` (``LF``).